KlibrDM/radio-project/README.md

 radio-project was made as a project for university.
 The project had to be made with HTML, CSS and Javascript (+jQuery) so that brought some limitations.
 The data is stored in JSON files, while it works once you've set it up, it's a really tedious job to get everything ready.
 Follow the steps in **Setup** to get it running and then open `js/config.js`.
 You will find more details there.

+Note: The pages are changed using JavaScript, otherwise, the radio playback gets interrupted every time the user changes the page.

 ![screenshot](https://i.imgur.com/O7BnPiM.jpg)

 ## Setup